Rahul-DS25M008/painting_restoration_eval/README.md

 Completed before supervisor feedback:

+- controlled 50-painting benchmark,
+- OpenCV Telea, LaMa, and Stable Diffusion evaluation,
+- SDXL feasibility audit,
+- refined metric-region policy,
 - texture-aware and brushstroke-proxy metrics,
+- Stable Diffusion multi-seed uncertainty subset,
-- uncertainty heatmaps,
+- Stable Diffusion uncertainty heatmaps,
 - selected per-case diagnostic reports,
 - updated Streamlit dashboard,
 - refreshed supervisor package.

-Post-feedback candidate extensions:

-### High-priority only if supervisor requests them
+The following items are frozen as **possible post-feedback extensions**.
+They are not commitments.
+The supervisor should decide which, if any, are required for the final thesis scope.

+### Framework-strengthening extensions

+These extensions strengthen the evaluation methodology without necessarily adding a new restoration model.

-- **Metric-policy ablation:** compare old vs refined metric-region policies and alternative vote rules.
+- **Metric-policy ablation:** compare old versus refined metric-region policies, reference-only versus perceptual/feature/texture-inclusive policies, and alternative vote rules.
+- **Color consistency metrics:** add local color-difference or color-harmony diagnostics, such as Lab color difference, CIEDE2000-style distance, or local color histogram shifts.
+- **Boundary/seam consistency metrics:** evaluate visible transition artifacts around restoration boundaries using boundary-ring error, gradient discontinuity, color jump, or texture discontinuity.
+- **Damage-size sensitivity analysis:** analyze whether model performance, texture distance, and uncertainty change with mask area or damage severity.
+- **Restoration risk scoring / diagnostic risk profiles:** combine reference performance, metric disagreement, texture distance, uncertainty, boundary behavior, and damage size into interpretable case-level risk flags.

+### Empirical-expansion extensions

+These extensions increase empirical coverage or provide stronger subgroup analysis.

+- **Scale from 50 to 300 paintings:** expand the controlled dataset if the supervisor wants stronger empirical coverage.
-- **Uncertainty expansion:** expand Stable Diffusion uncertainty heatmaps from 40 cases to all 200 non-zero cases.
+- **Full Stable Diffusion uncertainty expansion:** expand uncertainty heatmaps from the current 40-case subset to all 200 non-zero cases.
-- **Scaling audit:** scale beyond the controlled 50-painting subset if the supervisor wants stronger empirical coverage.
+- **Metadata-driven or computed visual grouping:** analyze behavior by available metadata such as artist, period, medium, source, or by computed visual properties such as texture density, edge density, brightness, color variance, and mask centrality.

-### Conditional extensions
+### Conditional model and robustness extensions

+These extensions are useful only if supervisor priority, compute, and time allow.

-- **SDXL full evaluation:** rerun SDXL on stronger GPU resources if the supervisor considers it necessary.
+- **SDXL full evaluation:** rerun SDXL as a fourth model if stronger GPU resources are available and the supervisor considers it necessary.
-- **Metadata-driven analysis:** analyze results by artist, medium, source, period, or other available artwork metadata if metadata quality is sufficient.
+- **Mask/input robustness analysis:** test how OpenCV, LaMa, and Stable Diffusion respond to controlled mask perturbations, fill strategies, brightness/noise changes, or other input variations.
-- **Semantic/iconographic consistency checks:** test whether generative outputs preserve high-level content or introduce semantic inventions.
+- **Semantic/iconographic consistency checks:** evaluate whether generative outputs preserve high-level content or introduce semantic inventions.
+This should remain optional because it can become subjective quickly.
-- **Human/expert review protocol:** add structured human or expert evaluation only if available and in scope.
+- **Human/expert review protocol:** add structured human or expert evaluation only if available and clearly in scope.

+Recommended post-feedback framing:

+> The current baseline is complete.
+Future work should either strengthen the evaluation framework or expand empirical coverage, but not both indiscriminately.

-These additions should be prioritized with supervisor input.
-The current pre-feedback package intentionally avoids further scope expansion before feedback.
+The current pre-feedback package intentionally avoids further scope expansion before supervisor feedback.

----

 ## Future work